Utility Bill Formats and Statement Layout References

 Regional Variations in Bill Formatting

 Geographic practices influence how utility bills are organised and labelled.
-Some common regional distinctions include:
+Some common regional distinctions include:- Use of VAT or sales tax blocks in many European and international statements

 - Separate delivery and supply charge sections in parts of North America